 BTG continued to strive for positive results through the Coordinated Entry System (CES), in addition to county, state and federal initiatives.
-The CES has been maintained in each county to manage and connect housing resources with most vulnerable households.
+The CES has been maintained in each county to manage and connect housing resources with the most vulnerable households.
+(See Attachment D, CR-05 - Goal and Outcomes, for information regarding Hawaii Interagency Council on Homelessness (HICH) statewide strategic plan.)

 Under the HOPWA program, DHS-BESSD awarded the administration of the state's program to the Maui AIDS Foundation (MAF).
-In PY2020, HOPWA funds provided Tenant Based Rental Assistance to 21 persons living with HIV/AIDS and their families, Short-Term Rent, Mortgage and Utility Assistance to 10 persons and their families, permanent housing placement services to eight persons and their families, and supportive services to 457 persons.
+In PY2020, HOPWA funds provided Tenant Based Rental Assistance to 21 persons living with HIV/AIDS and their families, Short-Term Rent, Mortgage and Utility Assistance to 10 persons and their families, and permanent housing placement services to eight persons and their families, for a total of 45 persons receiving HOPWA financial assistance.
+A total of 457 persons received supportive services under the HOPWA program in PY2020.